 \section{Introduction}

-Calabi-Yau algebras are pervasive in the mathematics and mathematical physics literature.
-In the philosophy of Ginzburg \cite{ginz}, $\NN$-graded Calabi-Yau algebras arising in nature should have relations determined by a \emph{potential}.
+Calabi--Yau algebras are pervasive in the mathematics and mathematical physics literature.
+In the philosophy of Ginzburg \cite{ginz}, $\NN$-graded Calabi--Yau algebras arising in nature should have relations determined by a superpotential.
 While that analysis focused on the connected case, that is, deformations of the polynomial ring, the theory has grown in multiple ways since that seminal work.
-On one hand, we now may consider Calabi-Yau algebras that appear as a quotient of the path algebra of a quiver.
-By a result of Bocklandt, a graded Calabi-Yau algebra of (global) dimension three is the path algebra of a quiver with relations coming from a homogeneous potential \cite[Theorem 3.1]{Bock}.
+By a result of Bocklandt, a graded Calabi--Yau algebra of (global) dimension three is the path algebra of a quiver with relations coming from a homogeneous superpotential \cite[Theorem 3.1]{Bock}.

-One can also consider \emph{twisted} graded Calabi-Yau algebras, where the potential is twisted by some automorphism (the \emph{Nakayama} automorphism).
-We now have a reasonably clear understanding of twisted graded Calabi-Yau algebras in global dimension two and three due to the work of Reyes and Rogalski \cite{RR1,RR2}.
-Under suitable hypotheses, these algebras appear as, or are Morita equivalent to, the path algebra of a quiver with relations coming from a twisted potential.
+One can also consider \emph{twisted} graded Calabi--Yau algebras, where the potential is twisted by some automorphism (the \emph{Nakayama} automorphism).
+We now have a reasonably clear understanding of twisted graded Calabi--Yau algebras in global dimension two and three due to the work of Reyes and Rogalski \cite{RR1,RR2}.
+Under suitable hypotheses, these algebras appear as, or are Morita equivalent to, the path algebra of a quiver with relations coming from a twisted superpotential.
 What we do not understand, in general, is which quivers may appear.
 This article is a contribution to further understanding such quivers.

-For single vertex quivers, either the quiver has two loops with a degree four potential, or it has three loops and a degree three potential \cite{ASch}.
-In \cite{GR1}, Rogalski and the first author classified two- and three-vertex quivers supporting twisted graded Calabi-Yau algebras of global and Gelfand-Kirillov dimension three.
+For single vertex quivers, either the quiver has two loops with a degree four superpotential, or it has three loops and a degree three superpotential \cite{ASch}.
+In \cite{GR1}, the authors classified two- and three-vertex quivers supporting twisted graded Calabi--Yau algebras of global and Gelfand--Kirillov dimension three.

-This paper is a continuation of that work wherein we consider quivers on four vertices.
-As in \cite{GR1}, we split our analysis according to the permutation matrix associated to the Nakayama automorphism.
-In this paper, we only consider certain permutation matrices.
-We hope to complete the analysis in a later paper.
+We consider quivers on four vertices and, as in \cite{GR1}, we split our analysis according to the permutation matrix associated to the Nakayama automorphism.
+In this paper, we only consider certain permutation matrices and hope to complete the analysis in a later paper.
 We refer to the next section for terminology related to the following theorem.